 Vocational pathways provide industry-focused learning environments to prepare students for the work place and ensure they have the core skills required to succeed.

-Courses available include: media and office technology, computers, catering and hospitality, construction, horticulture, sports and leisure studies, hairdressing and beauty, health, education and social studies, motor vehicle and photography.
+Courses available include: media and office technology, computers, catering and hospitality, construction, horticulture, sports and leisure studies, hairdressing and beauty, health, education and social studies, motor vehicle and employability skills.

-Drama, rebound therapy, assertiveness, independent travel and supported work experience are also on offer.
+Drama, rebound therapy, yoga, smILE therapy (Functional Communication and Social Skills for Deaf Students and Students with Special Needs), assertiveness, independent travel and supported work experience are also on offer.

 The students are able to follow personalised timetables which meet their needs, wants and aspirations.
 The pathways provide opportunities to develop skills that enable students to participate as citizens within the community and where possible within the work place.

-Students who require life skills and have moderate to severe learning difficulties have personalised learning programmes.
-Students are given opportunities to develop their social, communication and independent living skills.
+All students are given opportunities to develop their social, communication and independent living skills through personalised learning programmes.
 The holistic approach is aimed at increasing confidence and self-esteem whilst developing the skills they need to express their views and opinions to make informed choices.

 Behaviour management team